Freya-Tenebrae/So_Long/README.md

 make bonus
 ```

-> advenced push_swap will have some improvement, like outers wall, dynamic backgrounds, new pickup (key, and health), new obstacles (Door), and four types of ennemy (static, predeterminated path, mirror movement player and following player).
+> advenced push_swap will have some improvement, a multi level management, new pickup (key, and health), three types of ennemy (static, path, following).

 ### Exemple of uses